cython/cython/docs/src/userguide/language_basics.rst

 There are two kinds of function definition in Cython:

-Python functions are defined using the ``def`` statement, as in Python.
+Python functions are defined using the :keyword:`def` statement, as in Python.
 They take :term:`Python objects<Python object>` as parameters and return Python objects.

-C functions are defined using the new :keyword:`cdef` statement in Cython language or by ``@cfunc`` decorator.
+C functions are defined using the :keyword:`cdef` statement in Cython syntax or with the ``@cfunc`` decorator.
 They take either Python objects or C values as parameters, and can return either Python objects or C values.